Notice: Booking issues

 The first Jews arrived in Bosnia in the middle of the 15th century from Spain and Portugal.

 As tens of thousands of Jews fled the Spanish and Portuguese Inquisitions, Sultan Bayezid II of the Ottoman Empire welcomed the Jews who were able to reach his territories.
-Straightaway, Sephardi Jews fleeing Spain and Portugal were welcomed in the Ottoman domains.
+Straightaway, Sephardi Jews fleeing Spain and Portugal were welcomed into the Ottoman domains.

 They found their way to Bosnia and Herzegovina, Macedonia, Thrace and other areas of Europe under Ottoman control.
 As a consequence, Sarajevo became an important centre for the Jews of the Balkans.